Advanced Linux Sound Architecture

 The Linux API is composed out of the System Call Interface of the Linux kernel, the GNU C Library (by GNU), libdrm, libalsa and libevdev (by freedesktop.org).

-ALSA is part of the Linux kernel, while PulseAudio is middleware, a part of the lower levels of the desktop stack.
-So is SDL.
+ALSA is part of the Linux kernel.
+Sound servers (such as PulseAudio) and higher-level APIs (such as SDL) are middleware.

 Advanced Linux Sound Architecture (ALSA) is a software framework and part of the Linux kernel that provides an application programming interface (API) for sound card device drivers.

 Some of the goals of the ALSA project at its inception were automatic configuration of sound-card hardware and graceful handling of multiple sound devices in a system.
 ALSA is released under GPL-2.0-or-later and LGPL-2.1-or-later.

-On Linux, sound servers, like sndio, PulseAudio, JACK (low-latency professional-grade audio editing and mixing) and PipeWire, and higher-level APIs (e.g OpenAL, SDL audio, etc.) work on top of ALSA and its sound card device drivers.
+On Linux, sound servers, like sndio, PulseAudio, JACK (low-latency professional-grade audio editing and mixing) and PipeWire, and higher-level APIs (e.g., OpenAL, SDL audio, etc.) work on top of ALSA and its sound card device drivers.
 ALSA succeeded the older Linux port of the Open Sound System (OSS).